alexwlchan/alexwlchan.net/src/_drafts/triangular-coordinates-in-svg.md

 Now let's use this mapping to turn our nice human-friendly triangular coordinates into Cartesian coordinates.

 (You could work out the decimal value of $\cos(60^\circ)$ and $\sin(60^\circ)$ now, but I prefer to keep them in this "original" form for as long as possible.
-It makes it clearer where the values come from, and it means we don't get any loss of precision when we convert to decimal.)
+It makes it clearer where the values come from, and it means we don't get any loss of precision from the conversion to decimal.)